fdila/fdila.github.io/_pages/about.md

 ## Experience

+### PhD Student - Università di Milano Bicocca (2023 - present)

+Currently I'm in my second PhD year.
+My interest lies in robotics perception, and in particular I am working with 3D perception and SLAM algorithms.

-### Junior Research Assistant - Università di Milano Bicocca (2020 - present)
+### Junior Research Assistant - Università di Milano Bicocca (2020 - 2023)

-I'm currently working in the robotics lab of my University: [https://ira.disco.unimib.it/](https://ira.disco.unimib.it/)
+Working on a self driving golf cart, with the robotics lab of my University: [https://ira.disco.unimib.it/](https://ira.disco.unimib.it/)

-We are working on a self driving golf cart.

 I have worked both on the hardware/firmware and on the high-level software, using the framework ROS.

-### Tutor for the course "Computer Architecture" - Università di Milano Bicocca (2020 - present)
+### Tutor for the course "Computer Architecture" - Università di Milano Bicocca (2020 - 2024)

-I'm a tutor for the Computer Architecture course.
+I was a tutor for the Computer Architecture course.

 I also built a MIPS simulator in logisim-evolution for the course laboratories, it can be found [here](https://github.com/fdila/MIPS-multicycle-datapath)